Why is it essential to wash your Locks properly?

 - ❌ 2-in-1 shampoos

-Step 3: Wash your locs properly (roots AND lengths)
+Step 3: Wash your Locks correctly (roots AND lengths)

-To wash your locs without damaging them, it is essential to understand one thing:
+To wash your Locks without damaging them, it is essential to understand one thing:

 👉 one shampoo is not always enough.